QwenLM/Qwen-VL/README.md

 </table>

 - In text-related recognition/QA evaluation, Qwen-VL achieves the SOTA under the generalist LVLM scale settings.
 - Resolution is important for several above evaluations.
-While most open-source LVLM models with 224 resolution are incapable of these evaluations or can only solve these by cutting images, Qwen-VL scales the resolution to 448 so that it can be evaluated end-to-end.
-Qwen-VL even outperforms Pic2Struct-Large models of 1024 resolution on some tasks.
+While most open-sourced LVLM models with 224 resolution are incapable of these evaluations or can only solve these by cutting images, Qwen-VL scales the resolution to 448 so that it can be evaluated end-to-end.
+Qwen-VL even outperforms Pix2Struct-Large models of 1024 resolution on some tasks.

 ### Referring Expression Comprehension